briandk/enes-197-the-fault-in-our-data/course-learning-objectives.Rmd

 ### How we think about refining the model

 -   How do I achieve a better fit?
-    -   What constitutes a “better fit?”
+    -   What constitutes a "better fit?"
 -   How do I think about the complexity of my model?
-    -   What _is_ model complexity?
+    -   What *is* model complexity?
     -   Should I add terms to my model?
     -   Should I change the value of any of the input parameters?
     -   Should I add interactions to my model?
-    -   Should I rethink the mathematical relationships I’ve posed? (the data looks nonlinear, but I’m attempting a linear fit)
+    -   Should I rethink the mathematical relationships I've posed? (the data looks nonlinear, but I'm attempting a linear fit)
 -   How do I understand the trade-off between interpretability and model complexity?
 -   If I make the model more complex, how will that impact:
     -   The time it takes to program/debug
     -   The time it takes to actually execute on a computer
     -   The time it takes to interpret/make sense of the results?
--   What’s the least I can do to make my model useful?
-What’s the minimal amount of complexity I need to encode to get something useful?
+-   What's the least I can do to make my model useful?
+What's the minimal amount of complexity I need to encode to get something useful?
 -   What information are my diagnostics giving me?
     -   How do I think about model refinements in light of that information